1. Home

 8/10

 The Audi Q5 manages to pull off that rare trick of selling ridiculously well, while also somehow feeling exclusive.
 The reason?
 Because it’s a very good car, indeed.
-So for the latest incarnation of its family SUV, Audi have adopted the philosophy of ‘if it ain’t broke, don’t fix it.’
+So for the latest incarnation of its family SUV, Audi adopted the philosophy of ‘if it ain’t broke, don’t fix it.’

-So, it’s not exciting, but it is big and - thanks to the smart and slick virtual cockpit - the Q5 is definitely clever.
+It’s not exciting, but it is big and – thanks to the smart and slick virtual cockpit – the Q5 is definitely clever.
 It also comes with four-wheel drive, while power is supplied by either a petrol or diesel engine.
 If you want a comfortable and high-quality SUV, look no further.

 8. Toyota Aygo

-Toyota Aygo Review 2024 Front Side View
+Toyota Aygo (2014-2022) Review: Front Side View

 8/10

 Perhaps the best bit, though, is how dependable its likely to be.
-Few car companies have a reputation for reliability as good as Toyota's, and if you get your car serviced at a main dealer and it has fewer than ten years and 100,000 miles under its wheels, you'll get an extra 12 months/10,000 miles of warranty thrown in for free.
+Few car companies have a reputation for reliability as good as Toyota's, and if you get your car serviced at a main dealer and it has fewer than 10 years and 100,000 miles under its wheels, you'll get an extra 12 months/10,000 miles of warranty thrown in for free.

-Used prices from £12,500
+Used prices from £11,500

 7/10

-Used prices from £29,000
+Used prices from £32,000

 When looking for your next car, do your research.
 You want to get a good buy, so check prices of a variety of similar cars to gauge if the one you're looking at is good value.